-Those the autism spectrum, including autistic savants, seem especially drawn to technology, which is where I come in.
+Interestingly, those in the autism spectrum seem especially drawn to technology, which is where I come in.
 I recruit some of technology’s most brilliant minds.
 According to evolutionary psychologist Nigel Barber Ph.D.in Psychology Today, ten percent of autistic people have savant abilities.
 About half of savants are autistic, the rest suffer from some form of brain injury or disease.
 A growing number of software employers are discovering that autistic people make ideal software engineers because coding requires an extraordinary amount of attention to detail.

-Increasingly, those diagnosed with autistic spectrum disorder including autism and Asperger’s Syndrome prefer to be referred to collectively as called autistics or Aspergerians or Aspies.
-Others may prefer to use the person-first as in ‘person with autism’ or ‘person who experiences autism.’
+If you ask, some people with autistic spectrum disorder including autism and Asperger’s Syndrome prefer to be referred to, collectively, as Autistics or Aspergerians or Aspies.
+Others prefer to use the person-first as in ‘person with autism’ or ‘person who experiences autism.’
 Many in the autism community are of the belief that the condition should not be considered something in need of a cure, especially given the connection between genius and autism.
 (See What Genius and Autism Have in Common, Time Magazine).
-Imagine a world without Wolfgang Amadeus Mozart, Andy Warhol, or Dan Aykoyrd.
-Facebook founder Mark Zuckerberg has been described as “a robot,” and having “a touch of the Asperger’s.
+They make a good case.
+Imagine a world without Wolfgang Amadeus Mozart, Andy Warhol, or Dan Aykroyd.
+Even Facebook founder Mark Zuckerberg has been described as “a robot,” and having “a touch of the Asperger’s.

 Still, genius is as magnificent to behold as it is awkward, as this scene from HBO’s Silicon Valley captures so well.
 Here, the genius of venture capitalist character Peter Gregory is revealed through his process.

-In Rainman, Dustin Hoffman’s Raymond Babbitt is an autistic savant with the ability to memorize part of the phone book . . . when there were such things as phone books.
+In Rainman, Dustin Hoffman’s Raymond Babbitt is an autistic savant with the ability to memorize part of the phone book.
+That was when there were such things as phone books.

 Yet Babbitt’s stunning ability to memorize has little practical application in the real world.
 We have computers with the ability to store vast amounts of data.
 Employers don’t need a human to do that, particularly if that human lacks social skills.
 Far more important is our ability to reason, to extrapolate, and to play nicely with others — unless the others aren’t so nice in return, as is the case in this scene from Good Will Hunting.